 Mycorrhizal Meditation is also performed live, including at the 7th Annual Conference for the New Materialisms, UNESCO, Paris, and in image pictured, as part of an event by Feral Practice celebrating and exploring the history, art and science of human-fungal relations; including themes of reciprocity, intuitive and nonverbal interconnection between people, psychedelic consciousness, fungal songs, shamanic journeying, and plant communication.
-Feral Practice also led a live ritual performance of Mycorrhizal Meditation.

 Homo Mycelium essay

-The essay Homo Mycelium is published in the accompanying AWAAN? book, edited by Vanessa Bartlett and Henrietta Bowden Jones, designed by Stefan Schåfer and published by Liverpool University Press.
+The essay Homo Mycelium is published in the AWAAN? book, edited by Vanessa Bartlett and Henrietta Bowden Jones, designed by Stefan Schåfer and published by Liverpool University Press.

 Links to further information on the mycorrhizal network:

 Article by Nic Fleming on the BBC: http://www.bbc.co.uk/earth/story/20141111-plants-have-a-hidden-internet

 A half hour podcast from Radiolab, definitely worth a listen: http://www.radiolab.org/story/from-tree-to-shining-tree/